lbfederico/vs_ad4_parallel/README.md

 Automation script to run Autodock 4 in Virtual Screening mode

-The user must fill in the param.prm file
+The user must fill in the param.prm file and the ligand and protein files must be in the input directory.
+An output directory will be created with the results

 For use: